-Why You'll Love This Cold Green Bean Salad
+Cold Green Bean Salad Recipe Snapshot

-- Flexible serving - enjoy chilled or at room temperature.
+- Flexible serving - Enjoy chilled or at room temperature.

 Since most of us eat green beans year round, try these 12 ways to dress up green beans to keep thing interesting.